Ninth Citizens' Panel report

 Impact

-Scottish Government topic sponsors fedback the short term impacts from the survey results.
-These will influence healthcare policy and services.
+Scottish Government topic sponsors fedback the short term impacts from the Citizens' Panel 9 survey results which will influence healthcare policy and services.

 Public Engagement

-The public engagement questions will inform the review of ‘Planning with People'.
+The public engagement questions informed the 2023 review of ‘Planning with People'.
 This is community engagement and participation guidance for health and social care.
-Planning with People will describe the importance of good meaningful engagement.
-The Scottish Government and COSLA will produce the document in the first half of 2023.
+Planning with People describes the importance of good meaningful engagement (updated 2024).

 Inclusive Vaccination